-1.1 Geography at New City Primary School teaches an understanding of places and environments and provides them with key geographical skills that they can apply independently.
-Through their work in geography, children (in both key stages) learn about their local area and compare their life in this area with that in other regions in the United Kingdom and in the rest of the world.
-They learn how to draw and interpret maps and they develop the skills of research, investigation, analysis and problem-solving.
+Geography at New City Primary School teaches an understanding of places 1.1 and environments and provides them with key geographical skills that they can apply independently.
+Through their work in geography, children throughout the school learn about their local area and make comparisons with other regions of the United Kingdom, and in the rest of the world.
+They learn how to draw and interpret maps and develop fieldwork skills which include the skills of research, investigation, analysis and problemsolving.
 Through their growing knowledge and understanding of human geography, children gain an appreciation of life in other cultures around the world.
-Geography teaching also motivates children to find out about the physical world and enables them to recognise the importance of sustainable development for the future welfare of the planet.
+They also learn about the physical world, the interaction between human and physical geography and the affect this interaction is having, and will continue to have, on the world.
+As a result of this understanding, our pupils will recognise the importance of sustainable development for the future welfare of the planet, and their role in ensuring this future.